lusy/copyright-paperswelove2019/slides.md

 people who produce not for the money, but for the love of what they do."

-"Importantly, too, this kind of cultural remix has historically been free of regulation." (p.194)
+"Importantly, too, this kind of cultural remix has historically been free of regulation."

 ---

-"All this has now changed, and digital technologies are responsible.
-First, and most important, digital technologies have radically expanded the scope of this amateur culture.
+"digital technologies have radically expanded the scope of this amateur culture.
 Now the clever remix of some political event or the latest song by your favorite band are not just something you can share with your friends.
 Digital technologies have made it simple to capture and share this creativity with the world."
-"“Peo-
-ple are waking from their consumerist coma,” one commentator describes.
-62"

 ---